 Where crosscuts are blocked, no team member may advance more than three (3) feet beyond the second (2nd) intersection before tying across and/or behind into all unexplored areas that intersect.
 The second intersection will be determined by two crosscuts on either side of the entry being traveled.
-The first inter- section will be the blocked intersection.
+The first intersection will be the blocked intersection.
 However, a team will be permitted to tie across to adjacent drifts to tie in behind.
-If accessible, teams must tie across and behind before advancing.
+If accessible, teams must tie across and behind before advancing to the next crosscut.